SeayTeam6/cybersecurity-labs/Active-Directory/Readme.md

 ## 8. Bulk User Creation via PowerShell

 **Explanation:**
-Using a PowerShell script to create 1,000 users demonstrates automation and efficiency in user provisioning.
-This practice mirrors real-world scenarios where bulk onboarding is needed.
+Using PowerShell to create multiple users automates account creation and saves time.
+This simulates real-world scenarios where large numbers of employees need to be added to a domain at once.
+It also shows scripting skills combined with Active Directory knowledge.

 **Instructions:**
-On DC1: Run PowerShell ISE as administrator, paste the script to create users, and execute.
+On DC1: Run PowerShell ISE as administrator, paste the script to create 1,000 users, and execute.

 ![30  Open Powershell ISE as administrator in DC1 and paste script](https://github.com/user-attachments/assets/8838e600-8566-4a38-805f-75369e8befa0)
 ![31  Press the play start button and allow the script to run to create 1000 users](https://github.com/user-attachments/assets/42e8a7c6-22fe-4df5-a398-a4b94de42d8)